artsy/README/careers/ladder.md

 A manager’s role at Artsy balances people management responsibilities with team delivery responsibilities.
 As a people manager, they are responsible for hiring, retaining, growing and managing the performance of their reports.
 Additionally, they're expected to significantly impact teams' delivery by providing a strong technical contribution and / or contribute to delivery management.
-As an engineering manager grows at Artsy, they scope of impact will increase from one team to multiple teams and from managing ICs to managing ICs and other EMs.
+As an engineering manager grows at Artsy, their scope of impact will increase from one team to multiple teams and from managing ICs to managing ICs and other EMs.

 ### People Management vs Technical Leadership